xn-projects/financial_dashboard/docs/technical_details.md

 ## 5. Dashboard (Plotly Dash)

-The interactive dashboard is built using **Plotly Dash** and embedded into the FastAPI application using `WSGIMiddleware`.
+The dashboard is built using Plotly Dash and embedded into the FastAPI server using `WSGIMiddleware`.

-Instead of computing visualizations dynamically, the dashboard loads **pre-generated Plotly figure JSON files** stored in `figures/`.
+All visualizations are loaded from pre-computed Plotly figure JSON files located in the `figures/` directory.
-This approach improves performance and keeps UI rendering lightweight.
+This avoids real-time heavy computation and ensures fast UI rendering.

-### Dashboard Views (5 Tabs)

-1. **CCP & LTD by Company** – time series of liquidity vs debt.
-2. **Debt Coverage Ratio (CCP/LTD)** – resilience trend over time.
-3. **Financial Resilience Heatmap** – quarter-by-quarter comparison across companies.
-4. **Debt vs Liquid Assets (latest)** – snapshot of current liquidity vs debt positioning.
-5. **Debt vs Liquid Assets (all)** – evolution of positions over time, with period selection.
+The dashboard provides interactive controls for:
+- selecting companies,
+- choosing reporting periods,
+- switching between absolute values and ratios.

+Detailed descriptions of each analytical view are provided in the main README.

 ---